aspiers/linear-tools/README.md

 since you can't have two labels with the same name, even when they have different scopes), and then switches the issues to use them.

-It's idempotent so (at least in theory) you can run it multiple times and
+It's idempotent so (at least in theory) you can run it multiple times, and in fact you will need to:

-Still TODO:

-- remove the old workspace labels when they're no longer used by any issues
-- rename the new team labels to have the same name as the old workspace labels
+- Currently there is no pagination, so if you have a lot of issues with that workspace label, you may need to run it once per page of the query results for those issues.

+- Once the label has been migrated for all issues which had it, you'll need to run it one final time to delete the workspace label and rename the new team label.

 # License